1995–96 FA Premier League: Summary

-Despite the arrival of Dennis Bergkamp, Arsenal never looked like serious title challengers, their best chance of success coming in the League Cup, where they reached the semi-finals, losing on away goals to Aston Villa.
+Despite the arrival of Dennis Bergkamp, Arsenal never looked like serious title challengers.
+Their best chance of success coming in the League Cup, where they reached the semi-finals, was lost on away goals to Aston Villa.
 However, the North London side still qualified for the UEFA Cup by finishing fifth.

 Aston Villa won the Coca-Cola sponsored League Cup competition this season, beating Leeds United 3–0 at Wembley.

-Title holders Blackburn recorded the lowest ever finish by a Premier League title-holder by finishing 7th.
+Title holders, Blackburn, recorded the lowest ever finish by a Premier League title-holder by finishing 7th.
 This record was matched by Manchester United in 2013–14 and broken by Chelsea in 2015–16 and again by Leicester City in 2016–17.
+However, Rovers striker Alan Shearer was still the league’s top scorer with 31 goals.

 Six days after clinching their third league title in four seasons, Manchester United became the first team to complete a second league championship and FA Cup double when a Cantona goal gave them a 1–0 win over Liverpool in the FA Cup final.

+Fourth place Aston Villa lifted the League Cup for a joint record fifth time, securing a UEFA Cup place for the third time in four seasons.

-The Premier League relegation places went to Bolton Wanderers, Queens Park Rangers and Manchester City.
-Bolton had spent a large proportion of their first Premier League season bottom of the table.
+The Premier League relegation places went to Bolton Wanderers, Queens Park Rangers, and Manchester City.
+Bolton had spent most of their first Premier League season bottom of the table, and an improvement in form was not enough to save the Burnden Park side from an immediate return to Division One.
+They went down on the season’s penultimate weekend, on the same day that QPR’s 3-0 win over London rivals West Ham came too late to save the top flight place they had held since 1983.
 Manchester City failed to beat Liverpool on the final day of the season, consigning them to the final relegation place on goal difference behind Southampton and Coventry City.